Skip to main content

 Overview

-IEA’s record oil‑stock release underscores energy security risks from the Iran‑Israel war
+IEA’s record oil release underscores energy‑security risks from Middle‑East conflicts

 Key Facts

-3. On 23 March 2026, IEA members approved the release of a historic 400 million barrels from strategic stockpiles.
+3. On 23 March 2026, IEA member countries agreed to release a record 400 million barrels from strategic stockpiles.

-4. No fixed price trigger is set; future releases will be decided on real‑time market assessments.
+4. No fixed price trigger has been set; future releases will be based on market assessments.

-6. The current supply shock compounds the oil‑price shock from the Russia‑Ukraine war, creating a dual‑crisis scenario.
+6. The current crisis compounds the oil‑price shock from the Russia‑Ukraine war, creating a dual‑crisis scenario.

 Background & Context